Zu Warriors from the Magic Mountain

-Zu Warriors from the Magic Mountain (新蜀山劍俠) is a 1983 Hong Kong supernatural wuxia fantasy film directed by Tsui Hark and based on the xianxia novel Legend of the Swordsmen of the Mountains of Shu by Huanzhulouzhu.
-The film has been noted for combining elements of Hong Kong action cinema with special effects technology provided by a team of Western artists including Robert Blalack.
-It served as an influence for the 1986 American film Big Trouble in Little China.
+Zu: Warriors from the Magic Mountain (新蜀山劍俠, released overseas as Zu: Time Warriors) is a 1983 Hong Kong martial arts fantasy film directed by Tsui Hark for Golden Harvest.
+It stars Yuen Biao, Sammo Hung, Brigitte Lin, Adam Cheng, Mang Hoi, Damian Lau, Moon Lee and Judy Ongg.
+It is based on 1932 xianxia novel Legend of the Swordsmen of the Mountains of Shu by Huanzhulouzhu.

-Zu Warriors from the Magic Mountain received five nominations at the 3rd Hong Kong Film Awards: Best Action Choreography for Corey Yuen, Best Actress for Brigitte Lin, Best Art Direction for William Chang, Best Film Editing for Peter Cheung, and Best Picture.
+Though a commercial disappointment on initial release, the film was critically praised and has been cited as a significant work in the Hong Kong New Wave.
+It received five nominations at the 3rd Hong Kong Film Awards, including for Best Film, Best Action Choreography, and Best Actress (for Brigitte Lin).

-Premise
+Hark later directed another film, The Legend of Zu (2001), based on the same source material.

+Plot

 During the Sixteen Kingdoms period, Qiao Shu army deserter Dik Ming-kei is being pursued by vampires in the mountain of Zu and is rescued by Master Ding Yan and then becomes his pupil.
 When they are ambushed by the Blood Devil, devil chaser Siu Yu and his pupil Yat Jan come to their assistance.
 They manage to hold off the Blood Devil, but they need to find the Dual Swords to destroy him.

 Master Ding takes the wounded Siu Yu to Celestial Fort and seeks help from the Mistress, but he is poisoned by the Blood Devil and surrenders to the Dark Force.
 Will Ming-kei and Yat Jan find the Dual Swords and destroy the Blood Devil?